Club Cinq-Sept fire

 The Club Cinq-Sept fire was a major blaze at a nightclub just outside Saint-Laurent-du-Pont, Isère, France, on Sunday, 1 November 1970.
 The fire claimed the lives of 146 people, almost all of whom were aged between 17 and 30.
 The scale of the disaster shocked the country.
 Subsequent official enquiries revealed a catalogue of shortcomings, oversights and evasions with regard to fire safety at both local and département level.
-Criminal charges were brought against a number of people; some received suspended jail sentences.
+Criminal charges were brought against a number of people; some received suspended prison sentences.

 Venue

 The Club Cinq-Sept (or Club 5–7), which was situated in a relatively isolated location 1.5 miles (2.4 km) from Saint-Laurent-du-Pont, opened for business in April 1970.
 It was housed within a newly constructed large, open-plan windowless structure with external walls built of cinder blocks supporting a corrugated iron roof.
 The main entrance to the club was via a spiked full-height turnstile.
 The ground floor housed a dance floor, bar and restaurant, with simulated grottos constructed of polyurethane and papier-mâché around the walls.
 A single spiral staircase led to a gallery which ran right round the building and contained more alcoves and grottos.
 The roof was supported by pillars which were decorated with various flammable materials.

 The Club Cinq-Sept quickly established itself as a popular draw for young people in the region, attracting customers from Saint-Laurent-du-Pont, the nearby towns of Chambéry and Voiron, and the city of Grenoble, 20 miles (32 km) away.